ForsbergPyschometrics/D3mirt/README.md

 because the item showed signs of measurement problems.
-For example, the short vector arrows indicate high amounts of model violations and the location of the item in the model also indicates that the item is within-multidimensional and that it does not seem to belong to any construct explicitly.
-Typing in $16$ in the `items` argument allows for a closer look.
+For example, the short vector arrows indicate high amounts of model violations and the location of the item in the model also indicates that the item is within-multidimensional and does not seem to belong to any construct explicitly.
+Typing $16$ in the `items` argument allows for a closer look.

 ``` r
 # Item W7Q16 has location 16 in the data set (gender and age excluded)